 At the end of the Passover festival we hold a morning worship service at 10:30am.
 As is the case during Sukkot and Shavout it closes the festival but also allows us an opportunity to observe Yizkor and honor the memories of family members who have died.
 This service is followed by a light lunch.

 On the Friday evening after the festival of Shavuot, Shabbat worship is led by our 10th grade Confirmation Class.
-Always a meaningful opportunity it lets us celebrate our commitment to Jewish learning and celebrate our young people who have demonstrated their own commitment as part of our larger community.
+Always a meaningful opportunity it lets us celebrate our commitment to Jewish learning and celebrate our young adults who have made the choice to continue their learning and community engagement post-B'nei Mitzvah.

 On the last day of the festival we hold a morning service at 10:30am.
 As is the case during Passover and Sukkot, it closes the festival but also allows us an opportunity to observe Yizkor and honor the memories of family members who have died.
 This service is followed by a light lunch.